axibase/atsd/rule-engine/README.md

 The data is maintained in [windows](window.md) which are `in-memory` structures initialized for each unique combination of metric, entity, and grouping tags extracted from incoming commands.

-The rule engine processing pipeline consists of the following stages:
+The processing pipeline consists of the following stages:

 ## Filtering